-- Fundamental knowledge of polymers and polymerization reaction mechanisms. - Ability to select suitable method for the synthesis of polymers. - Capability to apply the knowledge in synthesizing copolymers.
+- Fundamental knowledge of polymers and polymerization reaction mechanisms. - Ability to demonstrate the knowledge on mechanism and kinetic of polymerization reactions - Ability to select suitable method for the synthesis of polymers. - Capability to apply the knowledge in synthesizing copolymers. - · Ability to determine the molecular weight of polymers